Japanese stiltgrass - Microstegium vimineum

 Where it's found

-Japanese stiltgrass has not been found in Canada.
+Japanese stiltgrass has been confirmed in a small population under official control in southern Ontario.
+It has not been found in any other locations in Canada.
 Native to Asia, this plant has been introduced into the United States and is found in Ohio, Pennsylvania and along the US Atlantic coast.

 What it looks like